 It was AWESOME!

 Step 12.
-Deliver the world's first vacuum-packable camping bed that charges your phone.
+Deliver 480 of the world's first vacuum-packable camping beds to 16 countries.

 The AMAZING backers that supported your Kickstarter are now in turn comfortably supported by CompREST.